MisterDot4000/Simple-Verlet-Engine/README.md

 In the Scripts/settings file you can change some functionality by changing the values of the variables

 After you run the main.py program you can interact with the engine in these ways:
+- left_click + over_object to accelerate object towards the mouse
 - left_shift + left_click to add objects
 - right_click + drag to add rigid objects
 - right_click + left_shift + drag to add cloth